MØ: 2015–2017: When I Was Young EP, and more collaborations

-On 17 September 2016, MØ announced the release of her new track titled "Drum".
-It had made special appearances in previous concerts and shows.
-The song was produced by American producer Bloodpop also co-written by English singer Charli XCX alongside Noonie Bao.
-In October 2016, the song's official audio was released.
-On 6 January 2017, English electronic duo Snakehips premiered their new track "Don't Leave" which features vocals from MØ.
-The official lyric video was also released the same day.
-On 10 March 2017, she was featured on Charli XCX's "3AM (Pull Up)" taken from her mixtape, Number 1 Angel.
-She was featured alongside Sophie on the song "9 (After Coachella)" by Cashmere Cat, which was the fifth single from his debut album, 9.
-On 21 April 2017, "Nights with You", the third single from her upcoming second studio album, was officially released worldwide after premiering on MistaJam's BBC Radio 1 show the previous day.
+On 17 September, MØ announced the release of her new track, titled "Drum"; it had made special appearances in previous concerts and shows.
+The song was produced by American producer Bloodpop also co-written by English singer Charli XCX, alongside Noonie Bao.
+In October, the song's official audio was released.
+On 6 January 2017, English electronic duo Snakehips premiered their new track, "Don't Leave", which features vocals from MØ.
+Its lyric video was released on the same day.
+On 10 March, she was featured on Charli XCX's "3AM (Pull Up)", taken from her mixtape, Number 1 Angel.
+MØ was also featured alongside Sophie on the song "9 (After Coachella)" by Cashmere Cat, the fifth single from his debut album, 9.
+"Nights with You", the third single from the singer's then-upcoming second studio album, was released on 21 April, after premiering on MistaJam's BBC Radio 1 show at the previous day.

-On 26 October 2017, MØ released her second extended play, titled When I Was Young, as a surprise.
-The EP is composed of songs that MØ wrote over the course of four years since the release of No Mythologies to Follow.
-On 30 October 2017, MØ announced a co-headlining North American tour with Cashmere Cat titled the Meøw Tour in support of the EP.
-It took place from January to April 2018.
+On 26 October, MØ released her second extended play, titled When I Was Young, as a surprise release.
+It is composed of the songs that MØ wrote over the course of four years since the release of No Mythologies to Follow.
+On 30 October, she announced a co-headlining North American tour with Cashmere Cat, the Meøw Tour, in support of the EP; it took place from January to April 2018.
 In 2017, MØ co-wrote and provided vocals on Diplo's song "Get It Right", for the album Major Lazer Presents: Give Me Future.
 They both also performed the song on The Jimmy Fallon Show with an appearance from GoldLink.
+In December, MØ would go on to be featured on Charli XCX's second mixtape of 2017, Pop 2, on the second-to-last track, "Porsche."

 2018–2020: Forever Neverland, and more collaborations

 In 2018, MØ collaborated with producer Jack Antonoff to provide vocals for the Love, Simon soundtrack with the song "Never Fall in Love".
 She also collaborated with Noah Cyrus on the song "We Are...", and was featured on Alma's Heavy Rules Mixtape with the song "Dance for Me".
 On 19 October 2018, Her second studio album, Forever Neverland was released by Columbia Records.
 The album was preceded by four singles: "Sun in Our Eyes" featuring Diplo, "Way Down", "Imaginary Friend", and "Blur".
 The album also features collaborations with Charli XCX, What So Not, Two Feet and Empress Of.
-It was revealed that other singles "Kamikaze", "Final Song" and "Nights with You" will only be available on the Japanese edition of the album.
+It was revealed that other singles, "Kamikaze", "Final Song" and "Nights with You", would only be available on the Japanese edition of the album.

-In 2019, MØ performed her single "Blur" on The Tonight Show Starring Jimmy Fallon, she co-wrote and provided vocals to the theme song for Moominvalley, and was the support act for Panic! at the Disco's tour across the United Kingdom.
+In 2019, MØ performed her single "Blur" on The Tonight Show Starring Jimmy Fallon.
+She co-wrote and provided vocals to "Theme Song (I'm Far Away)" for Moominvalley.
+She was the support act for Panic! at the Disco's tour across the United Kingdom.
 MØ performed at 2019's Glastonbury Festival and Roskilde Festival.
 In October 2019, she released her debut mixtape, MMMMØ - The Mix.
 MØ released her single "On & On" on 31 October 2019.